Introduction

 </configuration>

-This example rejects the '..' sequence; but a more practical scenario would be if you purchased an application from a vendor who went out of business and you discovered the application was vulnerable when a given character sequence was sent to it.
-Using this feature, you can protect that application by simply adding that URL sequence to the denied list without having to patch the applications code.
+In the previous example, the '..' sequence is rejected.
+Suppose you purchased an application from a vendor who went out of business and you discovered that the application was vulnerable when a given character sequence was sent to it.
+Using this feature, you can protect that application by simply adding that URL sequence to the denied list without having to patch the application's code.

 Filter Out Hidden Segments